 UK government’s commitment to Net Zero Carbon emissions – they’ve pledged to ban all petrol and diesel cars by 2040 – and improvements in battery technology, allowing even faster charging, have also contributed to an upsurge in sales of Electric Vehicles (EVs).

 However, there are still a number of obstacles that need to be overcome before the United Kingdom catches up with other countries where the take-up has been much higher.

-Here’s our rundown of some of the challenges faced.
+Here’s our rundown of 5 challenges faced with the EV Revolution.

 Encouraging people to switch to electric vehicles (EVs) is at the heart of the government’s efforts to tackle climate change.
 This is due to transport accounting for 23% of the UK’s CO2 emissions.

 With sales of electrical vehicles up 70 per cent on last year, things seem to be moving in the right direction; however, these are still only relatively small gains.